Shontel Brown: 2021 special

+On March 10, 2021, Marcia Fudge resigned her seat in the United States House of Representatives, after being confirmed by the United States Senate to serve as the Secretary of Housing and Urban Development in the Biden administration.
+Governor Mike DeWine set the primary date for August 3, concurrent with the special election in Ohio's 15th congressional district.
+The general election was on November 2.
+Shontel Brown won both the competitive Democratic primary and the general election, and was sworn in on November 4.

 2022

-Brown defeated Nina Turner in the May 3, 2022, Democratic primary for the 11th district.
+Brown defeated former state Senator Nina Turner in the May 3, 2022, Democratic primary for the 11th district.
 She was endorsed by President Joe Biden and the Congressional Progressive Caucus; the Congressional Progressive Caucus had supported Turner in the Democratic primary for Ohio's 11th congressional district special election in 2021.